FAQ — Frequently Asked Questions

 Is this a hardcover journal?
 What does it actually look like?

 Yes — it's a premium hardcover journal with a lay-flat binding so it stays open while you write.
 It feels substantial in your hands.
 It's the kind of thing someone will keep on a shelf for decades, not toss in a drawer.
-When it's complete, it looks like a real family heirloom — because it is one.

 Can I write in it on behalf of a parent or grandparent who can no longer write on their own?